Leo-Corporation/InternetTest/README.md

 ## Compatibility

-InternetTest Pro is available only on Windows from Windows 7 to 11.
+InternetTest Pro is available only on Windows 10/11.
 For legacy platforms, you may need to install the [.NET Desktop SDK](https://dotnet.microsoft.com/en-us/download) manually.

 ## Latest release